-The condition in which fruits are developed without the formation of seeds.
+The condition in which fruits are developed without the formation of seeds is called parthenocarpy.
+This process of fruit production was introduced in the year 1902.
 This is mainly due to the absence of fertilization, pollination and embryo development.
-In botany, parthenocarpy means virgin fruit.
+In botany, parthenocarpic fruit means “virgin fruit”.
 These types of fruits are generally seedless.
-This process of fruits was introduced in the year 1902.

 Banana is a good example of parthenocarpy.
-In this natural process, the produced bananas are sterile, developed without the viable ovaries and do not produce seeds, which mean they must propagate vegetative.
+In this natural process, the produced bananas are sterile, developed without viable ovaries and do not produce seeds, which means they must propagate vegetatively.
 Pineapples and figs are also examples of parthenocarpy which occur naturally.

 Types of Parthenocarpy